Closer (play): Plot

 At Anna's exhibition of photos, Alice stands in front of the photo of her, looking at it; Dan is watching her.
 They have an argument over Alice's feeling that Dan will leave her.
 Larry meets Alice, whom he recognises as the woman in the photo, and knows that she is Dan's girlfriend.
 Meanwhile, Dan convinces Anna to carry on an affair with him.
 They cheat on their partners with each other, even through Anna and Larry's marriage.
-Finally, a year later, they tell their partners the truth and leave to be with each other.
+A year later, they tell their partners the truth and leave to be with each other.

 Alice, devastated, disappears from Dan's life.
 She returns to stripping, using the name Jane.
-Larry finds her at one of the seedy strip clubs in London, where he pushes her to tell the truth about her name.
-In a poignant moment, he asks, "Tell me something true, Alice."
-She says, "Lying is the most fun a girl can have without taking her clothes off - but it's better if you do."
+Larry finds her at a seedy strip club in London, where he pushes her to tell the truth about her name.
+He asks, "Tell me something true, Alice."
+She says, "Lying is the most fun a girl can have without taking her clothes off—but it's better if you do."
 They share a connection based on mutual betrayal and heartbreak.
 He asks her to meet him later for sex.
 She declines.

 A month after this, Anna is late meeting Dan for dinner.
 She is coming from asking Larry to sign the divorce papers.
 Dan finds out that Larry had demanded Anna have sex with him before he would sign the papers.
-Dan becomes upset and jealous, asking Anna why she didn’t lie to him.
-They have a candid, brutally truthful conversation.
+Dan becomes upset and jealous, asking Anna why she did not lie to him.
+They have a candid, truthful conversation.
 Anna reveals that she did have sex with Larry and he did sign the papers.

 Alice meanwhile has been having sex with Larry.
 On his birthday, she summons him to the museum and sets up Anna to meet him there.
 Larry and Anna exchange words, as Anna discovers Alice and Larry have been having a casual relationship.
 Larry asks Anna if their divorce will ever become finalised; he leaves when Alice emerges.
-The two women share a heated exchange in which their mutual animosity is revealed.
+The two women share an exchange in which their mutual animosity is revealed.
 Anna calls Alice "primitive", a description Alice accepts.
 The younger Alice describes Larry's emotional state as troubled and learns from Anna that Dan still calls out for "Buster" (Alice's nickname) in his sleep.